Top Machine Learning Development Companies

 4.2

-Enterprises that need cloud-native ML with IoT sensor integration on AWS for manufacturing or logistics Fixed project, T&M, dedicated team $50K
+Manufacturing/logistics enterprises, cloud-native ML plus IoT Fixed project, T&M, dedicated team $50K

 4.2

-Enterprises in healthcare, media, or retail seeking cost-effective ML development with Eastern European engineering quality Fixed project, T&M, dedicated team $20K
+Healthcare/media/retail enterprises, cost-effective Eastern European ML Fixed project, T&M, dedicated team $20K

 4.2